joao-dias-25/Airbnb-Dynamics-Berlin/README.md

 ### Data Ingestion

-* I created a jupyter notebook to download the data over time. (get_datasets.ipynb) f you downloaded a dataset (either public or private), describe where you downloaded it and include the command to load the dataset.
+* I created a jupyter notebook to download the data over time. (get_datasets.ipynb)
-* If you obtain the data via API/web scraping, provide the scripts.

 ### Data Wrangling and Cleaning